 The kids were really interested in this display that allowed them to crawl under and then pop their heads up into a ‘bubble’ that allowed them to look through the tanks from the inside-out.

 Of course, while they were doing that, it was my opportunity to take pictures of an adjacent coral display.
 There were electric-looking brain corals, hairy mushrooms the size of dinner plates, and then I noticed this humble-looking favid species, tucked in between.
 I wasn’t blown away by the colors, but I distinctly remember thinking to myself, that it was so ordinary that it looked peaceful…tranquil.
 So, I checked back on the girls playing ‘prairie dog’ popping up and down along the display of aquaria, and then finally, ‘click’ I snapped the photograph.

-The realization I had come to is this: while this hobby may be a stress relieving, peaceful activity for us—every day is still a life and death battle for invertebrates in our care.
-The coral don’t know they are ‘supposed to’ be tranquil.
+The realization I had come to is this: while this hobby may be a stress-relieving, peaceful activity for us—every day is still a life and death battle for invertebrates in our care.
+The corals don’t know they are ‘supposed to’ be tranquil.
 They simply carry out the actions coded for in their genes.
-Sometimes, that program says… “begin war with the coral next to you.
+Sometimes, that program says… “begin a war with the coral next to you.
 Take it out at all costs.”

 So maybe the ideal tank shouldn’t be crammed to the brim with different colonies.
 Maybe the ‘tank of the week’ shouldn’t be so loaded that any minor blip in water parameters is likely to cause a catastrophic cascade of events that causes a significant die-off.

 These coral are in our stewardship, but they are battling for their lives every day.
 Can we agree, as hobbyists, to try to take that into consideration when we plan out our tanks?

 I hope this doesn’t come across as too preachy.
 But that simple little sweeper tentacle really gave me pause, and I was wondering if anyone else out there felt the same way.